Driving Under Suspension in Northampton & Lehigh County Requires the Best Traffic Defense Attorneys to avoid mandatory prison sentences.

 Carries a $5,000 fine, one (1) year of additional license suspension and a mandatory prison sentence of two (2) years.

-Driving Under Suspension Tickets carry harsh consequences, including additional suspensions and mandatory sentences, but our Traffic Lawyers can help if you have a DUS ticket in Easton, Allentown or Bethlehem.
+Section 1543, Driving Under Suspension Tickets, carry harsh consequences.
+1543 Penalties include additional suspensions and mandatory sentences, but our Traffic Lawyers can help if you have a DUS ticket in Easton, Allentown or Bethlehem.

 First the Commonwealth has to prove actual notice of suspension.
-The crime is not merely Driving Under Suspension but actually Knowingly Driving Under Suspension.
-While the Commonwealth is afforded some leeway in proving knowledge through circumstantial evidence, our Traffic Lawyers have successfully defended against driving under suspensions tickets due to the Commonwealth’s failure to prove this element of the crime.
+The crime is not merely Driving Under Suspension but Knowingly Driving Under Suspension.
+While the Commonwealth is afforded some leeway in proving knowledge through circumstantial evidence, our Traffic Lawyers have successfully defended against driving under suspension, 1543, tickets due to the Commonwealth’s failure to prove this element of the crime.

-Additionally, PennDOT regularly make mistakes.
-Such mistake have also allowed us to have 1543, Driving Under Suspension Charges dismissed.
+Additionally, PennDOT regularly makes mistakes.
+Such mistakes have also allowed us to have 1543, Driving Under Suspension, charges dismissed.

 Finally, even if we cannot have the charges outright dismissed, we are very often successful in having the charges downgraded to avoid both additional license suspensions and jail sentences.

-If you, or a loved one, is currently facing Driving While Suspended Charges, don’t hesitate, call us now.
+If you, or a loved one, is currently facing Driving While Suspended Charges, don’t hesitate, call our traffic defense lawyers now.

 If you are in Allentown, Bethlehem, Easton or the surrounding area and have been cited for a serious traffic violation, it is important that you figure out how to navigate the court system quickly.
 Our traffic lawyers handle all varieties of tickets.
 Most traffic tickets are considered summary offenses.
 Once you pay the fine, you have admitted guilt.
 There are likely potential defenses against the violation, and your ticket and the circumstances surrounding it should be reviewed immediately by a local motor vehicles violations attorney.
 Our Traffic Citation Attorneys are committed to seeking the best possible outcome in your traffic violation case.